 Brain and Mental Health

 Jan Purser has a special interest in helping people reverse mild cognitive impairment and early onset Alzheimer's disease.
 She is a certified ReCODE practitioner trained in the Bredesen Protocol.
 Jan completed practitioner training in the USA with The Institute of Functional Medicine and Dr Dale Bredesen from the Buck Institute and MPI Cognition.
-Jan will be presenting seminars on this subject to practitioners in the 2018 in Perth and through the ATMS (Australian Traditional Medicine Society).
+Jan presents seminars on this subject to the public and practitioners.

 For anxiety and panic attacks as well as low mood and depression, Jan will always investigate your digestive health because 70 percent of your serotonin (the neurotransmitter that creates a happy, balanced mood) is produced in the gut.
 Your gut health and the balance of the gut flora are crucial for maintaining a healthy state of mind.
 Jan may also suggest some forms of testing and this may include blood tests and functional medicine testing to determine underlying factors affecting your mood.

 You can read how Jan addresses Autism and ADHD here.